 Mammoth Lakes Community Recreation Center (CRC)

-The Town of Mammoth Lakes will be constructing a new Community Recreation Center (CRC) at Mammoth Creek Park after Town Council on February 17, 2021 awarded the contract to Hamel Contracting Inc. The project will cost $14,831,040 to build with a ribbon-cutting ceremony planned in the summer/fall of 2022.
+The Town of Mammoth Lakes is constructing a new Community Recreation Center (CRC) at Mammoth Creek Park after Town Council on February 17, 2021 awarded the contract to Hamel Contracting Inc. The project will cost $14,831,040 to build with a ribbon-cutting ceremony planned in the fall/winter of 2022.

 The Community Recreation Center (CRC) will be a Sprung Performance Arena enclosing an Olympic size ice rink that will operate in the winter and in the summer, proposed durable sport tiles will cover the rink area creating a 20,000 sq. foot Mammoth RecZone.
 Combined with community driven and professionally branded programming, the new year-round facility operated by the Parks and Recreation Department will be a game-changer for recreation in Mammoth Lakes.

 The CRC is the major recreation amenity at Mammoth Creek Park that includes three complementary components: the natural play area; National Demonstration Site 7,700 sq. ft. inclusive playground and the new minor-mobility hub with parking for up to 118 vehicles.